AndrewstheBuilder/Leet-Code-Intuitions/Dynamic_Programming.md

             return ans
         return recurse(0,0)
 ```
-- TODO: make the iterative solution from the recursive calls.
+- TODO: make the iterative solution for this problem from the recursive calls and their results used above.
+We will mimic the recursive calls by using a 2D matrix.